-This campaign for traffic system reform (a re-launch of FiT Roads) asserts the right of all road-users to use commonsense on roads free of counterproductive traffic controls.
+This case for traffic system reform asserts the equal right of all road-users to co-exist in peace on roads free of disruptive, anti-social traffic control.

-With journey times at an all-time high, and 26,000 humans killed or hurt on UK roads every year, the current system is plainly unfit.
-We complain about the traffic and blame other drivers, but could it be traffic controls that are the problem?
+With over 20,000 humans killed or hurt on our roads every year – many of them children – the current system can hardly claim to be a success.
+We complain about the traffic and blame other drivers, but could the real problem be the system itself?

-Lights are the most visible symptom of a dysfunctional system.
-That system is based on a bad idea – priority.
+Traffic lights are the most visible symbol of a dysfunctional system.
+The system is based on a bad idea – priority.
 Priority imposes unequal rights-of-way.
-It licenses main road traffic to plough on, regardless who was there first.
-“Get out of my way!” yells priority, as it denies infinite filtering opportunities and expressions of fellow feeling.
+It licenses main road drivers to neglect other road-users, regardless who was there first.
+“Get out of my way!” yells priority, as it denies infinite filtering opportunities and expressions of empathy.

 Why do we “need” traffic lights?
 To break the priority streams of traffic so others can cross.
 Thus is most traffic control an expensive exercise in self-defeat, a vain bid to solve the problem of priority.